 Endymion was lying asleep in a cave one still night when Selene first saw him, lay down by his side, and gently kissed his closed eyes.
 Afterwards he fell into a dreamless sleep, because Selene found that she preferred gently kissing him to being the object of his too fertile passion.
 He has never grown a day older, and preserves the bloom of youth on his cheeks.
 From Robert Graves - The Greek Myths.

 (left) Detail of the rear façade, a decorative element of which can be seen in the image used as background for this page; (centre/right) lantern of S. Ivo

 Archiginnasio della Sapienza (Wisdom) was founded in the XVth century and the front of the building was completed by Giacomo Della Porta for Pope Sixtus V. Francesco Borromini designed the side shown in this plate and built the church in the courtyard during the pontificate of Pope Urban VIII and his successors.
 The design of the lantern was meant to represent the path to achieve supreme wisdom; the flaming crown is a symbol of divine charity.

-Detail of the rear portal with reliefs making reference to Justice (scales and book) (left), Fame (wings and wreath) (centre) and Prudence (snake and mirror) (right)
+Detail of the rear portal with reliefs making reference to Justice (scales and book) (left), Fame (wings and wreath) (centre) and Prudence (remora a snake-like fish and mirror) (right)